Reservoir Road, a private route for waterworks and council staff, doubles as the Lower Dam Walk.

 While the road is open to the public for driving up to the car park, vehicle access beyond this point is restricted by a locked gate.
 This marks the beginning of the path leading to the Waterworks Recreation Area, home to a historic dam and a water museum.
 Along the way, visitors can explore various walking tracks and enjoy tranquil swimming spots like Ultimate Pool.

 Just east of the Wainuiomata Water Museum and the old dam, a locked gate restricts access to the road leading to Morton Dam and the Wainuiomata Treatment Plant.
-Around this point, the road eventually merges into Catchment Road, also known as Top Road, where a car park is situated.
-All vehicles reaching this far must drive over the mandatory car wash before proceeding into the catchment area toward the Orongorongo Tunnel or the Orongorongo River.
+Around this point, the road eventually passes a carpark for the treatment plant and then connects with George Creek Road which was built for the construction and maintenance of the Orongorongo pipeline and tunnel.